-- Yellow-eyed penguins are now wildlife icons for New Zealand, synonymous with what it is to be Kiwi - The Trust is the go-to authority on yellow-eyed penguin conservation nationally and internationally - We have focused an extensive diversity of interests (public and private) onto penguin matters through mutually beneficial and widely celebrated collaborations - We have worked tirelessly to arrest the yellow-eyed penguin decline on mainland coasts and have created extensive opportunities for future resurgence.
-However, the decline has continued to the point where the population may become functionally extinct in the next few decades. - Four major penguin habitats are owned by, or vested in, YEPT title (340ha in total); and we have negotiated protection and collaborative conservation measures for 39 others - We produce thousands of native plants annually in our own plant nursery - We launched the first comprehensive census of yellow-eyed penguin populations on Stewart Island and have monitored numbers ever since - We commissioned a five-year programme to determine the causes of unnatural mortality rates in the dwindling Stewart Island populations (2003-2008) - Together with DOC, we assessed penguin distribution in the sub Antarctic Auckland Islands (2009), followed by further surveys in these very challenging places (2012, 2013 and 2014).
-In November 2019, we will assist with a survey of the sub Antarctic Campbell Island. - Jointly with DOC and Ngai Tahu, we completed a report on yellow-eyed penguin status and associated conservation effort Yellow-eyed Penguin Stock-take Report - He pūrongo mō te Hoiho (May 2016) - Jointly with DOC, Ngai Tahu and Fisheries New Zealand, we wrote a new strategy to support the ecological and cultural health of hoiho, Te Kaweka Takohaka mō te Hoiho, and the supporting 5year action plan Te Mahere Rima Tau - We enrich local economies through yellow-eyed penguin tourism and our organisation's local purchases - The Trust is celebrated internationally as a conservation leader; in 2008, for example, BirdLife International recognised our work through a prestigious Conservation Achievement Award - We have funded at least 15 research initiatives in universities and other institutions - We have produced numerous technical workshops and publications for landowners, associates and public - We provide broad-scale education through our website and print material - We collaborated with the Otago Peninsula Trust on the first and only biography of Dr Lance Richdale, the citizen-scientist whose research put yellow-eyed penguins on the map
+- Yellow-eyed penguins are now wildlife icons for New Zealand, synonymous with what it is to be Kiwi. - The Trust is a go-to authority on yellow-eyed penguin conservation nationally and internationally. - We have focused an extensive diversity of interests (public and private) onto penguin matters through mutually beneficial and widely celebrated collaborations. - We have worked tirelessly to arrest the yellow-eyed penguin decline on mainland coasts and have created extensive opportunities for future resurgence.
+However, the decline has continued to the point where the population may become functionally extinct in the next few decades. - Four major penguin habitats are owned by, or vested in, YEPT title (340ha in total); and we have negotiated protection and collaborative conservation measures for 39 others. - We produce thousands of native plants annually in our own plant nursery. - We launched the first comprehensive census of yellow-eyed penguin populations on Stewart Island / Rakiura and have monitored numbers ever since. - We commissioned a five-year programme to determine the causes of unnatural mortality rates in the dwindling Stewart Island / Rakiura populations (2003-2008). - Together with DOC, we assessed penguin distribution in the sub-Antarctic Auckland Islands (2009), followed by further surveys in these very challenging places (2012, 2013 and 2014).
+In November 2019, we will assist with a survey of the sub Antarctic Campbell Island. - Jointly with DOC and Ngai Tahu, we completed a report on yellow-eyed penguin status and associated conservation effort Yellow-eyed Penguin Stock-take Report - He pūrongo mō te Hoiho (May 2016). - Jointly with the Department of Conservation Te Papa Atawhai, Te Rūnanga o Ngāi Tahu and Fisheries New Zealand / Tini a Tangaroa, we wrote a new strategy to support the ecological and cultural health of hoiho, Te Kaweka Takohaka mō te Hoiho, and the supporting 5-year action plan Te Mahere Rima Tau. - We enrich local economies through yellow-eyed penguin tourism and our organisation's local purchases. - The Trust is celebrated internationally as a conservation leader; in 2008, for example, BirdLife International recognised our work through a prestigious Conservation Achievement Award. - We have funded at least 15 research initiatives in universities and other institutions. - We have produced numerous technical workshops and publications for landowners, associates and public. - We provide broad-scale education through our website and print material. - We collaborated with the Otago Peninsula Trust on the first and only biography of Dr Lance Richdale, the citizen-scientist whose 1940s research put yellow-eyed penguins on the map.

-- We organised three ground-breaking national conferences, each transforming the nature of community-based conservation: Almost an Island: Valuing Otago Peninsula (2007) and Conservation Inc (2013), and its sequel Conservation Inc 2 in 2016. - Our pioneering approaches to penguin recovery have given strength and credibility to communityinitiated conservation nationwide; Kiwis everywhere have adopted our charitable Trust model as a platform for their own conservation projects - We have been sponsored by the Mainland brand (now owned by Fonterra Brands NZ Ltd) since 1989, celebrated by fundraisers as the longest standing cause-related sponsorship in the southern hemisphere.
+- We organised three ground-breaking national conferences, each transforming the nature of community-based conservation: Almost an Island: Valuing Otago Peninsula (2007) and Conservation Inc (2013), and its sequel Conservation Inc 2 in 2016. - In 2019 with the University of Otago, we co-hosted the 10th International Penguin Congress, the first having been held in Dunedin in 1987. - Our pioneering approaches to penguin recovery have given strength and credibility to communityinitiated conservation nationwide; Kiwis everywhere have adopted our charitable Trust model as a platform for their own conservation projects. - We have been sponsored by the Mainland brand (now owned by Fonterra Brands NZ Ltd) since 1989; celebrated by fundraisers as the longest standing cause-related marketing sponsorship in the southern hemisphere. - In 2022 we established the first rehabilitation facility for sick, injured, or underweight hoiho on Stewart Island / Rakiura.